 Abstract:

-Ultrasound -the most commonly used tool for imaging in gynecology- has transformed the way in which female infertility is managed.
-A descriptive, cross-sectional, hospital-based study carried out at the Maternal and Childbirth Hospital, Najran, Saudi Arabia, from May 2020 to May 2021, to assess the causes of infertility in women, by evaluating 100 infertile women who attended the hospital.
-The mean age of the infertile women was found to be 34.8+_ 7, and the majority 35 and 44 years old.
-It was determined that 65 per cent of cases exhibited primary infertility, and secondary infertility was present in 35 per cent of the women.
-In addition, a strong link was found between age and the type of infertility p-value (< 0.05), with polycystic ovary diseases being the most common cause of infertility, followed by fibroids. .Given the usefulness of ultrasound in diagnosing and evaluating female infertility
+Ultrasound—the most commonly used tool for imaging in gynecology—has transformed the way in which female infertility is managed.
+A descriptive, cross-sectional, and hospital-based study was carried out at the Maternal and Childbirth Hospital, Najran, Saudi Arabia, from May 2020 to May 2021, to assess the causes of infertility in women by evaluating 100 infertile women who attended the hospital.
+The mean age of the infertile women was 34.8 ± 7, and the majority fell between 35 and 44 years old.
+Furthermore, 65% of cases exhibited primary infertility, and secondary infertility was present in 35% of the women.
+In addition, a strong link was found between age and the type of infertility (p < 0.05), with polycystic ovary diseases being the most common cause of infertility, followed by fibroids.
+Given the usefulness of ultrasound in diagnosing and evaluating female infertility

 Keywords: Infertility, Causes, Endovaginal , Transabdominal , Ultrasonography Saudi Arabia

-Corresponding author: Nagla Hussein Mohamed Khalid, Najran, KSA Tel 00966500554615 E mail najlabashab@yahoo.com
+Corresponding author: Nagla Hussein Mohamed Khalid, Najran, KSA, Tel: 00966500554615, E-mail: najlabashab@yahoo.com

 Introduction:

-Infertility is indicated if a woman has frequent sexual contact, without using protection, over a twelve month period and does not conceive.
-A woman’s age has been shown to be a key factor in infertility and women who are over 35 should be assessed after six months.1-2 Although as a general rule men and women should only start fertility assessment or treatment after a full year of not succeeding in conceiving a child, in certain situations delay is not appropriate.
-This is particularly true of individuals who have an anatomic or medical condition which results in amenorrhea, a drop in the number of normal sperm being produced, or any form of obstruction of the reproductive tract.
-Females who have irregular menstrual periods of different lengths and men who cannot ejaculate need to deal with these physical issues before they start attempting to conceive a child.2
+Infertility is indicated if a woman has frequent sexual contact without using protection over a 12-month period and does not conceive.
+A woman’s age has been shown to be a key factor in infertility and women who are over 35 should be assessed after 6 months1-2.
+Although as a general rule men and women should only start fertility assessment or treatment after a full year of not succeeding in conceiving a child, in certain situations, delay is inappropriate.
+This is particularly true of individuals who have an anatomic or medical condition that results in amenorrhea, a drop in the number of normal sperm being produced or any form of obstruction of the reproductive tract.
+Females who have irregular menstrual periods of varying length and men who cannot ejaculate need to deal with these physical issues before they start attempts to conceive a child2.

-Ultrasonography is the main imaging tool used for examining women’s pelvises for any signs of the above mentioned disorders among infertile females.
-Ultrasounds are precise, non-invasive, and cost-effective tools and provide accurate and detailed information which is used to highlight and categorise potential female infertility problems.
-Meticulous pelvic ultrasonography – for the most part transvaginal sonography (TVS) – can detect deformities of the uterus, ovarian syndromes and a number of pathologic issues which can result in female infertility.
-Ultrasonography can assist patients, doctors and gynaecologists to make the best possible treatment choices by identifying the causes of infertility.
-3-4
+Ultrasonography is the main imaging tool used for examining women’s pelvises for any signs of the above-mentioned disorders among infertile females.
+Ultrasounds are precise, non-invasive, and cost-effective tools and provide accurate and detailed information that is used to highlight and categorize potential female infertility problems.
+Meticulous pelvic ultrasonography—for the most part transvaginal sonography (TVS)—can detect deformities of the uterus, ovarian syndromes, and some pathologic issues that can result in female infertility.
+Ultrasonography can assist patients, doctors, and gynecologists in making the best possible treatment choices by identifying the causes of infertility 3-4.